IndicMT Eval: A Dataset to Meta-Evaluate Machine Translation metrics for Indian Languages: Indic-MT Eval Dataset

-Finally, we employed language experts who have backgrounds in translation tasks and were able to achieve better consistency among annotators.
-We use the first 50 sentences (sampled randomly from various models and of various lengths) as a pilot to help the annotator get an idea of the variety and kind of translations in the dataset.
-Note that while MQM-style annotations use a formula to automatically compute scores for each segment, we additionally ask the annotator to provide an overall score after marking the errors for that segment.
-We then verify the correlations between the formula-based scores and the scores provided by the annotator and found them to be highly correlated for all languages.
+In addition to the formula-based score, we also ask the annotator to provide an overall score after marking the errors for that segment.
+We then verify the correlations between the formula-based scores and the scores provided by the annotator and found them to be highly correlated (i.e., $>0.7$ Kendall-tau correlation) for all languages.
 In order to compute the Inter Annotator agreement score, we sample 200 segments for each language and compute the Kendall-tau correlation between the scores given by two annotators.
-For all the languages, we observe high correlation scores of 0.57, 0.538, 0.52, and 0.61 for Gujarati, Hindi, Marathi, and Malayalam respectively.
+For all the languages, we observe high correlation scores of 0.61, 0.57, 0.55, 0.538, and 0.52 for Malayalam, Gujarati, Tamil, Hindi, and Marathi respectively.